 Academic freedom: Do not use the power of a central government to suppress legitimate ideas.
 To do so would be a violation of a core ideal of American democracy.

-Keep religious-based science out of the schools: Here the "religious-based science" is evolution.
+Keep religious-based science out of the schools: Here the "religious-based science is evolution.
+Naturalism is a religion, and evolution that incorporates only natural processes is an ideal of this religion.